Facebook

 5-Point Safety Harness

 Each child has a 5-point safety harness in their seat.
-It has a restraining system, too, so they can’t break out of their seat.
-Another safety feature is the foot-operated brake for the rear wheels which keeps the stroller in place while you’re sitting down for a break or parked outside a store.
+It has a restraining system, too, so they can’t escape.
+Another safety feature is the foot-operated brake for the rear wheels, which keeps the stroller in place while you’re sitting down for a break or parked outside a store.

 Handy Storage

-This comes with a storage bucket underneath the seats for your diaper bag and daily snacks.
+This stroller has a storage bucket underneath the seats for your diaper bag and snacks.
 You’ll also find cup holders for your little one’s drinks so they don’t get thirsty throughout the day.

 What We Don't Like